digicademy-chf/chf_container/documentation/InstallAndConfig/Index.rst

         podman compose up -d

+5. Optionally import an existing database

-    If you want to import an existing database, now is the time.
+    If you want to import an existing database (see ``chf_database.sql`` above), now is the time.
 Use the following command and alter the root password, database name, and file name to fit your data if necessary:

     ..  code-block:: shell

         podman exec -i chf_database mysql -uroot -ppassword t3_chf < chf_database.sql

-5. Install all required PHP packages

-    When this is done, the following command retrieves all PHP packages required to run TYPO3 and the CHF.

-    ..  code-block:: shell

-        podman exec -i chf_web composer update && podman exec -i chf_web typo3 language:update

 6. Optionally set an alias for ``localhost``